 University of Puget Sound was founded by Methodist clergy and became incorporated in Tacoma in 1888 by what is now The United Methodist Church.
 Today the college is governed by a wholly independent board of trustees, and maintains its status as a church-related and affiliated institution in accordance with the criteria established by the Church’s University Senate.
 These criteria reference our shared history, values, and educational principles, including:

-The University Senate of The United Methodist Church, founded in 1892 to address concerns about educational quality, was the first accrediting agency in the United States and established the voluntary, non-governmental peer review model for evaluating educational quality, still used throughout the country today.
+The church's University Senate, founded in 1892 to address concerns about educational quality, was the first accrediting agency in the United States and established the voluntary, non-governmental peer review model for evaluating educational quality, still used throughout the country today.
 While the Senate long ago relinquished the accreditation function to independent regional accrediting bodies, it conducts a review of United Methodist-related institutions approximately every 10 years.
-University of Puget Sound’s affiliation was most recently reviewed and affirmed by the University Senate of The United Methodist Church in 2006.
-The college will undergo its next periodic review by the University Senate during academic year 2017-18, following completion of accreditation by the Northwest Commission on Colleges and Universities.
+University of Puget Sound’s affiliation was most recently reviewed and affirmed by the University Senate of The United Methodist Church in 2018-19, following completion of accreditation by the Northwest Commission on Colleges and Universities.